 ¶ (O’Dell and Handron, 1996) suggest Rayleigh-Taylor instability for CK formation, either in the late planetary nebula phase or early ‘primordial’ accretion disk phase of the young stellar object.
 If primordial, the objects are suggested to be either solid comets, or vastly-larger self-gravitating clouds; however, none of the O’Dell and Handron hypotheses predate the host star itself.

-¶ Manly Astrophysics (Walker et al. 2017) presumes preexisting self-gravitating planetary-mass molecular-hydrogen paleons became trapped in their hot host star Hill spheres during stellar formation, with the cometary knots of the Helix nebula as a luminous example of this otherwise dark form of baryonic matter.
+¶ Manly Astrophysics (Walker et al. 2017) presumes preexisting self-gravitating planetary-mass molecular-hydrogen paleons become trapped in their hot host star Hill sphere gravity well during stellar formation, with the cometary knots of the Helix nebula as a luminous example of this otherwise dark form of baryonic matter.

-¶ The alternative suggested here is CK formation by coronal mass ejection (CME) during the thermally-pulsing asymptotic giant branch (TP-AGB) phase.
-Thus, solar CME are suggested to be related to modern CKs in planetary nebulae and primordial paleons from Population III stars by a common formation mechanism, differing only in scale.
+¶ The alternative suggested here is CK formation by massive coronal mass ejection (CME) during the thermally-pulsing asymptotic giant branch (TP-AGB) phase.
+Solar CME is suggested to be related to modern CKs in planetary nebulae and primordial paleons from Population III stars by a common formation mechanism, differing only in scale.

-¶ Manly Astrophysics (Walker et al., 2017) proposes baryonic DM in the form of primordial planetary-mass globules of self-gravitating gas in hydrostatic equilibrium, designated, ‘paleons’.
-The evidence for paleons comes from the scintillation of quasars by foreground plasma, where the best analyzed scintillation appears to lie within or just beyond the Hill spheres of hot A stars.
-The scintillating plasma is radially elongated toward the hot stars, and the plasma has a relatively-small differential velocity with respect to their presumed host stars.
+¶ Manly Astrophysics (Walker et al., 2017) proposes baryonic DM in the form of primordial planetary-mass globules of self-gravitating gas in hydrostatic equilibrium, originating the designation, ‘paleons’.
+Their evidence for paleons comes from the scintillation of distant quasars by foreground plasma.
+Recent publications have isolated these scintillating plasma masses within or just beyond the Hill spheres of hot A stars.
+Curiously, the scintillating plasma in the vicinity of hot A stars is radially elongated toward the hot stars, and the plasma has a relatively-small differential velocity with respect to their presumed host stars.
 The quantity of gas globules (~ 105) necessary to explain the rate of quasar scintillation around hot stars is calculated to be on the order of the mass of the host star itself, assuming paleons are long-lived hydrostatic objects that require a planetary-mass to be self gravitating.
 Manly Astrophysics hypothesizes that ~ 105 paleons are gravitationally bound within the Hill spheres of hot stars, which are nominally detectable through quasar scintillation and may become visually evident in planetary nebulae terminal phase.

-¶ Alternatively, a CME origin for hot-star quasar scintillation requires a continual production of large CMEs to keep the Roche sphere populated, since CMEs are born with escape velocity; however, while hot star CMEs would have to be many orders of magnitude more massive than solar CMEs, since CMEs presumably expand exponentially in time and radial distance from their host stars, they would also have to be many orders of magnitude less massive than the CKs of planetary nebulae.
+¶ Alternatively, a CME origin for hot-star quasar scintillation requires a continual production of massive CMEs to keep the Roche sphere populated, since CMEs are born with escape velocity.
+CMEs are born with escape velocity, requiring continual production to create the observed frequency of quasar scintillation, and since solar CMEs expand at an exponential rate, scintillating CMEs at distance would have to be many orders of magnitude more massive than solar CMEs, but also many orders of magnitude less massive than the CKs of planetary nebulae, or primordial paleons.

 ¶ The expansion of solar CMEs reduces the electron density to about 10 cm-3 at a radial distance of 1 AU, falling off rapidly as a function of R-3 (University of Reading, PROPAGATION OF INFORMATION WITHIN CORONAL MASS EJECTION).
 Coincidentally, the 1 AU solar electron density of 10 cm-3 is the calculated electron density responsible for intra-day variability (IDV) quasar scintillation (Tuntsov, Bignall and Walker 2013).